dotn8/git-untracker/README.md

 1. Make sure the file has been committed.
 2. Add the file path to `.gituntrack`.
 The path must be relative to the root of the repository.
 File name patterns are not supported.
 3. Commit the changes to `.gituntrack`.
 Be aware: the file stops being tracked *after* `.gituntrack` is committed with the file name inside it.
 So, if there are any uncommitted changes in the file when `.gituntrack` is being committed, `git` will try to commit the file as well.
 In other words, there may be one last commit to the file if you commit all your changes.

+## Faq

+### What does `.gituntrack` do if I don't have `git-untracker` installed?

+Nothing.
+If you don't have `git-untracker` installed, then the `.gituntrack` file has no special meaning.

+### How do I temporarily force a file to be tracked?

+To temporarily force a file to be tracked, run the following command line:

+    git update-index --no-assume-unchanged path/to/file

+To stop tracking a file manually, run the following command line:

+    git update-index --assume-unchanged path/to/file

+To see which files are untracked, run the following command line (from [here](http://stackoverflow.com/a/2363495/4995014)):

+    git ls-files -v | grep '^[[:lower:]]'

+### What happens there are local changes to the untracked file and remote, committed changes to the untracked file?

+When the person with the local changes pulls from the remote that has an updated version of the file, `git` detects that there's a conflict and displays a message like this:

+    λ git pull origin
+    remote: Counting objects: 7, done.
+    remote: Compressing objects: 100% (4/4), done.
+    remote: Total 4 (delta 3), reused 0 (delta 0)
+    Unpacking objects: 100% (4/4), done.
+    From C:\Users\John\Documents\git-untracker
+       2a8b992..e8c3bd5  master     -> origin/master
+    Updating 2a8b992..e8c3bd5
+    error: Your local changes to the following files would be overwritten by merge: i-am-untracked.txt
+    Please, commit your changes or stash them before you can merge.
+    Aborting

+In other words, `git` will not overwrite your local changes; it will force you to resolve the conflict.

 ## Pitfalls